accommodations and adjustments are determined on an individual basis in

-Quiet Area for Tests can be provided by the instructor or by SDS.
-If provided by the instructor the quiet area should be in a location of minimal distraction and in which the student can remain throughout the test.
+Quiet Area for Tests can be provided by the instructor or by the CMU Testing Center.
+If provided by the instructor, the quiet area should be in a location of minimal distraction and in which the student can remain throughout the test.

-Reading Technology for Textbooks and Exams is software that is loaded onto the student's and/or SDS's equipment and can provide a better reading alternative including foreign language texts and exams.
-Students should ask for training on SDS's text-to-speech software before exams in order to be ready for tests.
-Students approved for this accommodation may have to take exams in a separate location from their class, which means access to professors for questions may be sacrificed; they should ask about this on a case-by-case basis if they are concerned.
+Reading Technology for Textbooks and Exams is software that is loaded onto the student's and/or SDS's equipment and can provide a reading alternative for texts and exams.
+Students should ask for training on SDS's text-to-speech software before exams in order to be prepared to use this technology during the test.
+Students approved for this accommodation may have to take exams in a separate location from their class, which means access to professors for questions may be limited or not available.
+Students should ask about this on a case-by-case basis if they are concerned.

-Digital Notetaking is software that is loaded onto the student's computer, tablet and/or smartphone to digitally record and transcribe lectures.
+Digital Notetaking is software that is loaded onto the student's computer, tablet and/or smartphone to digitally record lectures.
 This technology requires training which can be provided by SDS staff.
 Students may require preferred seating for recording.
-The recording and transcription is for their use only and may not be distributed to others.
+The recording is for their use only and may not be distributed to others.

-Using a Laptop for Exams will be allowed if required for needed technology such as reading software or if needed because of a physical impairment such as a broken arm.
+Using a Laptop for Exams will be allowed if required for needed technology such as reading software or speech-to-text software.
 If the student's or SDS's computer is used, internet access will be disconnected during the exam.
-Students approved for this may have to take their exams in a separate location from their class, which means access to professors to ask questions may be sacrificed; they should ask about this on a case-by-case basis if they are concerned.
+Students approved for this accommodation may have to take their exams in a separate location from their class, which means access to professors to ask questions may be limited or not available.
+Students should ask about this on a case-by-case basis if they are concerned.